Reporting year 2024

 This publication provides data on children and young people with an education, health and care (EHC) plan in England and, historically, for those with a statement of special educational needs (SEN).

 The publication is based on data collected in the SEN2 data collection.
-From 2023, the data collection changed from aggregated figures at local authority level, to a person level collection.
-This has been a major change in approach and as such there are a number of changes in the publication including new breakdowns and time series breaks.
+From the reporting year 2023 (as at January 2023, 2022 calendar year), the data collection changed from aggregated figures at local authority level, to a person level collection.
+This was a major change in approach and as such there are time series breaks and important data quality caveats.

-Data covering SEN in schools, including EHC plans and SEN support, is available in the ‘Special Educational Needs in England’ publication, available in the ‘Related pages’ sidebar.
+Data covering SEN in schools, including EHC plans and SEN support, is available in the ‘Special Educational Needs in England’ publication.

 Explore data and files used in this release